desultory/ugrd/readme.md

 The original goal of this project was to create an initramfs suitable for decrypting LUKS volumes, currently it supports the following:

+* Basic configuration validation in `validate` mode
 * OpenPGP Smartcards (YubiKey)
 * GPG encrypted LUKS keyfiles
 * LUKS with detatched headers
-* BTRFS subvolumes selection
 * Cryptsetup re-attempts and alternative unlock methods
   - Allows for late insertion of a smartcard
   - Can fail back to plain password entry
+* Auto-detection of kernel modules using `lspci` and `lsmod`
+* Auto-detection of the root mount using `/proc/mounts`
+* Similar usage/arguments as Dracut
+* Reading the `root=` parameter from the kernel commandline
+* BTRFS subvolumes selection
 * Key entry over serial
 * Automatic CPIO generation (PyCPIO)
   - Device nodes are created within the CPIO only, so true root privileges are not required.
-* Basic configuration validation in `validate` mode
-* Similar usage/arguments as Dracut

 ## Installation

 To install `ugrd`, clone the repo and run `pip install .`.

 > Setting `--break-system-packages` may be necessary

 ### Gentoo